 Today, Cascade's service territory covers about 32,000 square miles and extends over 700 highway miles from end to end, encompassing a richly diverse economic base as well as varying climatological areas (see service area map, Figure 2-A).
 Cascade serves 96 communities throughout Washington and Oregon consisting of about 260,000 customers.
 All of the communities Cascade serves are small cities and towns.
 This makes Cascade unique in the gas distribution business in the Pacific Northwest.
 Cascade's customer base currently includes approximately 226,000 residential customers, 33,000 commercial customers, and 700 industrial customers.
 Cascade's sales volumes reflect the ratio of approximately 75% in Washington and 25% in Oregon.

 For modeling purposes, Cascade’s distribution system is divided into several zones.
-These zones are generally based on where the upstream pipelines have major compressor stations, have been historical upstream pipeline constraint or in specific weather areas.
+These zones are generally based on where the upstream pipelines have major compressor stations, have been a historical upstream pipeline constraint, or in specific weather areas.
 Where appropriate the Zone-IRP is separated by state.
-Please see the charts starting on page149 that references the citygate/location to the appropriate IRP zone.
+Please see the charts starting on page 149 that reference the citygate/location to the appropriate IRP zone.

 Bundled vs. Unbundled Service